 This 3D-CT shows the PA view of the same case.

-Comminuted fractures involve multiple fracture lines in the mandibular body resulting in multiple fragments of bone.
-The bone is often shattered in the area of fracture, with fracture lines running in three dimensions.
+Comminuted fractures involve multiple fracture lines in the mandibular body, resulting in multiple bone fragments with a complex three-dimensional orientation.

 The alveolar process and teeth are commonly involved in comminuted fractures.
-Often, fragments containing teeth have to be removed as they have no mucosal connection.
+Fragments containing teeth might need to be removed if they have no soft tissue connection.

-Comminution often results in nonviable bone fragments and thus in a bone defect of variable size.
+Comminution often results in nonviable bone fragments and, consequently, bone defects.

-Panoramic x-ray displaying bilateral mandibular fracture in the midbody on the left and the angle on the left.
-Both fractures show a fragmentation with a basal triangle (wedge).
+This image shows a bilateral mandibular fracture in the midbody on the left and the angle on the right.
+Both fractures show fragmentation with a basal triangle (wedge).

 Mechanism of the injury

-This more severe type of mandibular body fractures most often results from heavy impact during physical altercation or from traffic accidents.
+Complex mandibular body fractures often result from a heavy impact during interpersonal violence or traffic accidents.